mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 also note the benefits to exploring games over other types of media projects, including their inherent interactivity and rules based systems, which facilitate the exploration of systems thinking and design approaches [@games_gamestar_2010; @tekinbas_gaming_2014; @games_design_2008].
 However, in order to foreground those elements, programming is dropped from the tool to reduce complexity. -->

 The work of constructionist researchers is vital in the field of CGD&P and programming education in general.
 Kafai and Burke’s framing of CGD&P as _constructionist gaming_ reflects the dominance of this voice  within the field.
-As such, this section situating the concerns of this thesis within the existing body of constructionist research before widening the focus explore the principle strands within it.
+The ethos and theoretical underpinning of constructionism are difficult to locate precisely [@laurillard2020significance, p.29].
+Over time, different foci have emerged.
+Papert's early focus on objects to think with was interpreted as an expansion to Piaget's constructivism [@ackermann_piagets_2001].
+Resnick [-@resnick2014give] and other constructionist researchers have advocated for software and hardware tools that promote an open-ended, child-led approach to designing relatable objects of interest.
+The framing of Kafai and Burke of CGD&P as constructionist gaming widens the scope still further.

-To achieve this, I will examine analysis of constructionism, via its design principles and pedagogical approaches and guiding ethos.
+This section situates the concerns of this thesis within the existing body of constructionist research before widening the focus explore the principle strands within it.
+To achieve this, I will examine analysis of constructionism, via its design principles and pedagogical approaches and engagement with social approaches to learning (ADD IN).

 #### Constructionist design heuristics